brainsum/drupal-dev-tools/README.md

 For the pre-defined settings see ```distfiles/grumphp.yml``` and ```convention/grumphp.yml```.

 Note, we are also trying to create a ```phpcs.xml``` file in the project root.
 The source for that file is also in the ```distfiles``` folder.

-### Twig lint

-In addition to the pre-defined settings, this package also provides a custom ```twig lint``` task for GrumPHP.

-This is a somewhat modified copy from [asm89/twig-lint](https://github.com/asm89/twig-lint).

-The roadmap for this feature:
-- Update the code as necessary according to [symfony/twig-bridge](https://github.com/symfony/twig-bridge)
-- Show every error in the twig, not just the first one
-- Move to a separate package